-- 1) Is there clear focus and a well-stated research question? - 2) Has there been sufficient engagement with the Biblical text? (i.e., in-depth engagement and not merely cursory "proof-texting" of biblical texts) - 3) Is there evidence of both quality, quantity, and breadth of secondary research (books, commentaries, articles, etc.) for a graduate level paper?
-(Note: It is difficult to gauge a minimum of sources, but at least 10 sources besides the Bible is probably a good starting point). - 4) Is there an attempt to identify practical or ministry implications? - 5) Is the paper well organized, well written, engaging, and properly documented according to Briercrest Seminary guidelines? (i.e., structure, grammar, compelling argument, footnotes/parenthetical citations).
+- 1) Is there a clear focus and a well-stated research question? - 2) Has there been sufficient engagement with the Biblical text? (i.e., in-depth engagement and not merely cursory "proof-texting" of biblical texts) - 3) Is there evidence of both quality, quantity, and breadth of secondary research (books, commentaries, articles, etc.) for a graduate level paper?
+(Note: It is difficult to gauge a minimum of sources, but aim for a minimum of at least 10 sources besides the Bible.
+This can include citations from the course textbooks.) - 4) Is there an attempt to identify practical or ministry implications? - 5) Is the paper well organized, well written, engaging, and properly documented according to Briercrest Seminary guidelines? (i.e., structure, grammar, compelling argument, footnotes/parenthetical citations).